bearuru/bearuru/README.md

 ✰Looking for more transformers fans + making skins 【talk to me and sit with me(or invite me)pls- h+c!!】

+✰Don't be scared to talk to me (I'm more scared) I'll try to keep up the conversation but I'm not too good

-✰Introverted- yapper if I’m comfortable
+✰Introverted- but yapper if I’m comfortable
 【please tell me if i’m being annoying instead of enduring it】

-✰Love to comfort people (vent to me whenever)
+✰Love to comfort people (vent to me whenever,but don't make it the only reason we talk)

 ✰DO NOT take seriously any freaky things I say or brainrot- it’s just for shits and giggles

+✰I'm not very energetic and loud (just saying since some people find it boring..)

+✰I'm fine with any type of humor, unless it's offending or just messed up.

 「 ✦ MUSIC  ─── ⋆⋅☆ ✦ 」
 (current favs):